mxmauro/mxlib/doc/bytecode.rst

     ./duk -c /tmp/program.bin program.js

-The input source is compiled as an Ecmascript program and the bytecode will be for the "program function".
+The input source is compiled as an ECMAScript program and the bytecode will be for the "program function".
 The command line tool doesn't support compiling individual functions, and is mostly useful for playing with bytecode.